naltosi-i/impositionAlgorithm/README.md

 This is a imposition algorithm for saddle stitching bookbinding method This program is localized for Japanese.
-It is able to use either vertical writing or horizontal writing. exe file is used for WindowsOS.
+It is able to use either vertical writing or horizontal writing.
+The exe file is used for WindowsOS.

 ## 日本語訳